Adventure Is Out There!

 "The Bus" is Oahu's bus system, and it's a great system.
 It's one of the more highly ranked public transportation systems in the country.

 Using bus route schedules are good for planning trips you make regularly.
 There is a free app provided called "Da Bus" that you can download to your smartphone.
 However, Google Maps is my favorite way to keep track of buses.
 It tracks them in real time, so you have a good idea of how long you will have to wait for the next one.
 Buses are sometimes early or late.
-That's true of any bus system everywhere, especially on routes as long as bus 55 where there can be some variation on how many stops need to be made.
+That's true of any bus system everywhere, especially on routes as long as the North Shore route where there can be some variation on how many stops need to be made.
 But if they are off schedule a bit, Google Maps will keep you informed of the adjusted schedule.

 When you are waiting at a bus stop, especially a minor one, keep an eye out for the arrival of the bus and wave to the driver to make sure he or she sees you.
 Some people have mentioned that buses won't always stop for those waiting at the stop, perhaps because they didn't see you or because sometimes people use bus stops as park benches and aren't always interested in getting on the bus.